 Only the liposuctioned areas are to be massaged because kneading the buttocks will only distort the arrangement of the newly grafted fat cells that have yet to settle into their new environment.
 Putting pressure on the buttocks will not only change its contour, but also induce fat reabsorption by the body.

 Contact Orlando Massage Clinic

-Mobile massages by Jakki in the Greater Orlando / Central Florida area.
+In Home or In Office Massages by Jakki in the Greater Orlando / Central Florida area.
 Certified for many different massages and treatments.
 Specializing in Manual lymphatic drainage (MLD) post surgery recovery massage.